derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of HTML, CSS, and JavaScript.md

 ```
 function toggleImageOpacity() {

+  // Reference work
   var imageToToggle = document.getElementById('image-to-toggle');
   var currentOpacity = getComputedStyle(imageToToggle).opacity;

+  // Core work
   if(currentOpacity == 1) {
     imageToToggle.style.opacity = .5;
   } else {
     imageToToggle.style.opacity = 1;
   }

 }
 ```

-Do not worry if you don't understand everything in the above function as we'll take a deep dive in the next section *Work.
+Do not worry if you cannot understand everything in the above function as we'll take a deep dive in the next section *Work.
+Right.
+Better.*.
+You should however be able to grasp what is happening each time the `toggleImageOpacity` function executes.
+The image's opacity style is simply toggled between 50% and 100% and the function is structured in two sections:
+1. reference work
+2. core work

+A function is not always structed this way by a coder, but compilation time essentially enforces it.
+We don't go into the details of compilation as previously mentioned, but look into *JavaScript hoisting* if you want to dig deeper.
+Just save yourself some pain and declare your identifiers (`var`s and `function`s) at the top of their parent function.

+Admittedly, this program is tiny as it is comprised of only one small function.
+Take note however that programs of all sizes leverage this structure since they are just functions nested in functions.
+We will consider larger programs later in the *Coding and JavaScript* chapter to see this in action.

+Before advancing to the next chapter though, we'll dive really deep into the `toggleImageOpacity` function.
+The function works, but we can do better.
+Time for *Work.
 Right.
 Better.*.